JaiWillems/celest/docs/source/modules/coordinate.rst

 #.
 Since the :ref:`Azimuth-Elevation frame<Azimuth-Elevation (Horizontal Frame)>` is observer centric, conversions to this frane require a :ref:`defined ground location<Specifying Ground Locations>` to be passed in as a parameter to the conversion method.
 #.
 Conversions from the :ref:`Azimuth-Elevation frame<Azimuth-Elevation (Horizontal Frame)>` are not supported.
-#.
-Conversions of velocity data to the :ref:`WGS84 frame<World Geodetic System 84 (WGS84)>` should be avoided to to poor physical significance.

 For more information on using the coordinate conversions, refer to the tutorial on converting between frames found :ref:`here <Position Conversions>`.